raystack/raccoon/docs/reference/configurations.md

 * Example value: `x-user-id`
 * Type: `Required`

-### `SERVER_WEBSOCKET_CONN_TYPE_HEADER`
+### `SERVER_WEBSOCKET_CONN_GROUP_HEADER`

 Additional identifier for the server to maintain the connection.
-Value of the header type combined with user id will act as unique identifier instead of only user id.
-You can use this if you want to differentiate between user types or clients e.g(mobile, web)
+Value of the conn group header combined with user id will act as unique identifier instead of only user id.
+You can use this if you want to differentiate between user groups or clients e.g(mobile, web)

-* Example value: `x-user-type`
+* Example value: `x-user-group`
 * Type: `Optional`

 ### `SERVER_WEBSOCKET_PING_INTERVAL_MS`